arielelkin/site_source/articles/why-im-not-a-react-native-developer.markdown

 # Changelog

-You can track this article's edits [here](https://github.com/arielelkin/site_source/commits/master/articles/why-im-not-a-react-native-developer.markdown).
+You can track this article's edits [here](https://github.com/arielelkin/arielelkin.github.io/commits/master/articles/why-im-not-a-react-native-developer.html).

 # Comments

-Please join the discussion on Hacker News.
+Feel free to join the [discussion of this article on Hacker News](https://news.ycombinator.com/item?id=12549590).

 # References